Invisible Friend (organic t-shirt)

 - Forest Green Rovers (Somerset) is owned by Dale Vince, who runs green energy company Ecotricity.
 His players eat a plant-based diet when playing (half-time food is also vegan) and the players wear bamboo football kits (washed in eco detergent).
-The organic pitch is maintained with compost tea and seaweed fertiliser, there are Pavegen (power-storing tiles), electric car charging points, and an upcoming wooden stadium to house 5000 people, with 500 trees and new hedgerows.
+The organic pitch is maintained with compost tea and seaweed fertiliser, there are Pavegen (power-storing tiles), electric car charging points, and an upcoming wooden stadium with 500 trees and new hedgerows.

 - Most footballs are still made from leather, often in countries with poor animal (and human) welfare conditions.
 Check footballs are leather-free as some ‘Fair Trade’ ones are made with animal ingredients.
 Most ethical footballs are made with latex.
 SOCCKET was developed by four female Harvard students for developing countries: it generates energy as children play with it, so they can use the light to study (without chopping wood or kerosene lamps).